Frequency converter

 The frequency inverters of the ER12 series ( type K and B) have a mains filter class C1 integrated in the device, are CE marked according to the EU Low Voltage and EMC Directive and comply with the applicable product standard for frequency inverters EN 61800-3.

-Frequently asked questions about the product
+Frequently asked questions

 1. To achieve electromagnetic compatibility, the inverter must be operated with a built-in or external RFI filter.